Simple Exercises to Improve Your Golf Game

 Tiger Woods (New Age)

-What Golf Exercises are Sport-Specific?
+What Golf Exercises Are Sport-Specific?

-To make a dumbbell bench press golf-specific, do it in a way that also targets your oblique muscles.
-Get a stability ball and lay on it on your back, Roll out on the ball until only your shoulder blades are making contact with the ball.
-Bend your knees to 90 degrees and pull your hips towards the sky until your core resembles a tabletop.
 Alternate your arms as you do the bench press on the stability ball while keeping your hips level with the ground.
 It's okay if your shoulders rotate slightly on the ball as you alternate the bench press, as long as your hips don't follow suit.
-This exercise will teach you how to separate rotation in your upper and lower bodies, simulating rotation in your golf swing.
+This exercise will teach you how to separate rotation in your upper and lower body, simulating rotation in your golf swing.

 You can also do medicine ball core rotations with a stability ball to work on your side muscles.
 The setup will be the same as the dumbbell bench press on a Bosu ball.
 While holding the medicine ball, sit on the stability ball and roll out until your shoulder blades are resting on the ball.
 Maintain a 90-degree bend in your knees and pull your hips to the sky, squeezing your glutes and creating another tabletop with your body.
-Push the medicine ball directly above your chest to the sky with both arms, stabilizing it.
-Keep your right and left hips stable, and rotate your arms and shoulders together until your arms are parallel to the ground.
-Repeat side-to-side rotations of the medicine ball with your arms extended while stabilizing your lower body.
-This exercise will again dissociate the rotation of the upper body from the lower body while also strengthening your core muscles.

-Equipment For on the Go or at Home
+Equipment for On-the-Go or at Home

 Balance Plates